-- Use it to answer questions about your accomplishments, strengths, and goals; and open-ended questions, such as “Tell me about yourself” and “Why should I hire you?”
+- Use it to answer questions about your accomplishments, strengths, and goals, as well as open-ended questions such as “Tell me about yourself” and “Why should I hire you?”

 - Use it to show and explain your achievements and abilities.

-Here are some suggestions to help you use your portfolio effectively:
+Here are other ways to use your portfolio effectively:

-- Make sure you’re familiar with the contents.
+- Make sure you are familiar with the contents.
 Practise finding each page or item accurately and quickly.

-- Practise what you’ll say about each item.
+- Practise what you will say about each item.
 This gives the employer an opportunity to assess your communication and presentation skills as well as the items you’re showcasing.

 - Be ready to leave your portfolio behind.
 The interviewer may want to look at your portfolio after the interview.
 This means the employer is interested in what you offer.

-Building your portfolio will remind you of all the great skills you’ve developed.
-Showing it gives interviewers solid proof that you’ve used those skills in your work and life.
-Whatever interview situation you’re facing, you can decide whether or not it’s the right time to show your portfolio.
+Building your portfolio will remind you of all the great skills you have developed.
+Showing it gives interviewers solid proof that you have used those skills in your work and life.
+Whatever interview situation you are facing, you can decide whether or not it’s the right time to show your portfolio.
 But having one ready is sure to give you an edge.